-Form 10-Q

-(Mark One) Torm IV Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the qua orterly period ended June 30, 2015 or 0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commi ission File Number: 000-54014 en Therapeutics, Inc. of registrant as specified in its charter) Nevada (State or other jurisdiction of incorporation or organization) 20-5093315 (I.R.S.
-Employer Identification No.) 343 Allerton Avenue h San Francisco, CA 94080 ipal executive offices including zip code) (Registrant's t (650) 577-3600 elephone number, including area code) ck mark whether the registrant (1) has filed all reports required to be filed by Section 13 of such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes r 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such x No o h shorter period that the registrant was ck mark whether the registrant has submitted electronically and posted on its corporate Wel ring the preceding 12 months (or for such shorter period that the registrant was required to s b site, if any, every Interactive Data File required to be submitted and posted pursuant to Ruubmit and post such files).
-Yes x No o le 405 of Regulation S-T (§232.405 of ck mark whether the registrant is a large accelerated filer, an accelerated filer, a non-acceler ale 12b-2 of the Exchange Act. ated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "ac ccelerated filer" and "smaller reporting Large accelerated Non-Accelerated (do not check if a Accelerated filer Smaller reporting company [ ] [X]

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No x

-As of August 12, 2015, 1,594,461 shares of the registrant's common stock, \$0.001 par value, were issued and outstanding.
+Form 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarte rly period ended September 30, 2015 or 0 TRANSITION REPORT PURSUANT TO SEC CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fromt to Commis ssion File Number: 000-54014 n Therapeutics, Inc. f registrant as specified in its charter) (LAuct nume o registrant as specifica in its charter) Nevada20-5093315(State or other jurisdiction of incorporation or organization)(I.R.S.
+Employer Identification No.) D40 All South 343 Allerton Avenue h San Francisco, CA 94080 ipal executive offices including zip code) (650) 577-3600 (Registrant's te elephone number, including area code) ports required to be filed by Section 13 or 15(d) of the Securities leads the registrant was required to file such reports), and (2) has been onically and posted on its corporate Web site, if any, every Interactiv 232.405 of this chapter) during the preceding 12 months (or for such Indicate by check mark whether the registrant is a large accelerated definitions of "large accelerated filer," "accelerated filer" and "small filer, an accelerated filer, a non-accelerated filer, or a smaller reportler rting company.
+See the Large accelerated filer [] Non-Accelerated filer [] (do not check if a smaller reporting company) Accelerated filer Smaller reporting company [] [X] Indicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange Act).
+Yes o No x As of November 13, 2015, 1,748,399 shares of the registrant's com mon stock, \$0.001 par value, were issued and outstanding.

-VistaGen Therapeutics, Inc. Quarterly Report on Form 10-Q for the Quarter Ended June 30, 2015
+VistaGen Therapeutics, Inc. Quarterly Report on Form 10-Q for the Quarter Ended September 30, 2015